Types and Purpose of Psychological Evaluations and Assessments

 Step 2:

-Get your insurance verified by providing the following details: client’s name, date of birth, insurance information, and insurance ID
+Have your insurance verified by providing the following demographic information: Client’s full name, date of birth, physical address, callback number, and insurance information

 Step 3: